FernandoDantasFilho/breakOut/README.md

-# breakOut
+## breakOut

-Game produced on Post-Graduated in Development of Digital Games at UEA - University of the State of Amazonas.
+Game produced in the Construct 2 tool in the postgraduate course in the development of electronic games at the University of the State of Amazonas - UEA.

-  Releitura do Jogo Breakout.
+--
+MIT Licensed.